Transition from High School to College [Top 10 Tips]

 Joining clubs or social groups related to their interests can provide a sense of community and social engagement without compromising academic goals.

-Additionally, seeking support from academic advisors or campus resources can help maintain a healthy balance, ensuring students can enjoy a well-rounded college experience.
+Additionally, seeking guidance from academic advisors or campus resources can help establish a strong support system, ensuring students maintain a healthy balance and enjoy a well-rounded college experience.

 How early should students start preparing for the ACT/SAT/AP?